 04

-Use especially near protests, checkpoints, or immigration courts.
+Use near protests, checkpoints, immigration courts, or medical facilities.

-A VPN encrypts your traffic from your carrier and masks your IP address.
+A VPN encrypts your traffic and masks your IP address from your carrier and network observers.

 05